• Date and time: Sunday 8 June 2025, 11am to 12pm

 Event details

 As we age, maintaining good health isn’t just about living longer - it’s about preserving quality of life.
-Richard and Chris Gale, leading consultants and researchers in ophthalmology and cardiology, explore how early diagnosis and intervention can transform outcomes for age-related Macular Degeneration (AMD) and Atrial Fibrillation (AF).
+Leading consultant and researcher in ophthalmology Richard Gale and cardiologist Ramesh Nadarajah of the University of Leeds explore how early diagnosis and intervention can transform outcomes for age-related Macular Degeneration (AMD) and Atrial Fibrillation (AF).
 Learn about the importance of nutrition, lifestyle choices and timely medical care in preventing vision loss and reducing stroke risk.

 Whether you're interested in personal wellbeing, healthcare advancements involving early diagnosis aided by the latest technologies, or strategies for ageing well, this talk will offer valuable takeaways for maintaining good health.